-The official first day of class for Spring Classes is January 6, 2016.
+The official first day of class for the 2021 summer semester is Wednesday, May 26.

 * IMPORTANT: Schedule adjustments can take up to 24 hours to process in Blackboard.
 Contact [email protected] and your course instructor if you are registered for a course that does not appear in your Blackboard course list within 24 of the adjustment.